vpetersson/podcast-rss-generator/README.md

    - Once you commit this workflow file to your repository, the action will be triggered based on the defined events (e.g., on push or pull request).

 ### Inputs

-Note that you need `/workspace` is mapped to the root of your repository.

 - `input_file`: Path to the input YAML file.
 Default: `podcast_config.yaml`.
 - `output_file`: Path for the generated RSS feed XML file.
 Default: `podcast_feed.xml`.